 A former consultant economist, Richard was educated in Ireland and the USA and received postgraduate academic scholarships in both countries.
 His brother Paul was a two-time Olympian, World Indoor silver medallist and multiple US collegiate champion on the track.

-Numerous personnel work on projects for Polar Running Adventures throughout the year, including some of the world's top sports photographers, videographers and medics.
-Antarctic Logistics & Expeditions provides all of the associated logistical support for the Antarctic Ice Marathon, including medical physicians, that assist with the organisation and safety of the event.
+Numerous personnel work on projects for Global Running Adventures throughout the year, including some of the world's top sports photographers, videographers and medics.